RORVI/GraphRunner/readme.md

 - [x] Import [CESNET-TimeSeries24 dataset](https://zenodo.org/records/13382427) for more complex operations and meaningful data visualization/'approximative' import via the datasources, with faker

-- [ ] Add unit and integration tests with Jest.
+- [x] Add unit tests for the service layer with Jest.
 Keep the coverage at a minimum of 70%.

 🧾 License